Lande21/RolandeU.github.io/README.md

-nine eight seven six five four three two one
+ten nine eight seven six five four three two one
 # RolandeU.github.io
 A portfolio GitHub webpage with a few bits of my work in data science And the progress i have made in ios mobile development